Jimk72/Icarus_Mods/README.md

 The following are all UASSET file mods so they are compatible with all other mods:

+Deer_Statue_Large_Mod: This changed the little deer statue into a very large statue.
+Will still be small until actualy placed.

 Building_Height_Mod: This adds more stability to concrete, stone, iron, wood.
 Allowing you to build higher without it crumbling down.

 50_Seconds_OutofBounds: Changed the timer from 20 seconds to 50 seconds when going out of bounds